timex-sinclair-projects/zmakebas-plus/README.md

 # zmakebas+

-A browser-based ZX BASIC editor, validator, and program-file exporter.
+A browser-based [Sinclair BASIC](https://en.wikipedia.org/wiki/Sinclair_BASIC) editor, validator, and program-file exporter.
 [Try it out now](https://timex-sinclair-projects.github.io/zmakebas-plus/).

-This project is inspired by [zmakebas](https://github.com/ohnosec/zmakebas), the command-line tool that converts text BASIC listings into Spectrum, Timex/Sinclair, or ZX81 program files. zmakebas is primarily a tokenizer and exporter, so it can produce output for BASIC listings that still contain structural errors. zmakebas+ validates the program before export, so those errors can be caught earlier.
+This project is inspired by [zmakebas](https://github.com/ohnosec/zmakebas), the command-line tool that converts Sinclair BASIC text files into Spectrum, Timex/Sinclair, or ZX81 program files. zmakebas is primarily a tokenizer and exporter, so it can produce output for BASIC text files that still contain structural errors. zmakebas+ validates the program before export, so those errors can be caught earlier.

 ## What It Does

 - Validates BASIC as you edit and highlights syntax errors.
 - Supports numbered BASIC listings and label mode.
 - Shows the generated BASIC listing for label-mode programs.
-- Exports ZX Spectrum/Timex TAP files, ZX Spectrum +3DOS files, and ZX81 P files from the browser.
+- Exports Spectrum-family TAP files, ZX Spectrum +3DOS files, and ZX81 P files from the browser.
 - Includes a zmakebas compatible command line tool.
 - Imports Spectrum-family TAP files and ZX81 P files.
-- Runs fully client-side; no server is needed after the static files are built.
+- Runs fully client-side, no backend service is required.

 ## Relationship To zmakebas